top of page

 In other words, this is a village that forms and is collaboratively created before move-in.
 People who wait until the homes are complete will likely have waited too long.

-Greek Village Cohousing is also beginning to gather interest around other community-led possibilities in Greece: reimagining older hotel properties built in a village style, giving commercial and industrial buildings new life through adaptive reuse, and exploring land-based village concepts that could unfold through prefabricated homes.
+Taygete Cohousing Village is our current flagship project, but it is not the only direction members are interested in exploring.
+Alongside Taygete, we are beginning to gather interest around other serious possibilities: older hotel properties built in a village style, commercial or industrial buildings that could be thoughtfully transformed through adaptive reuse, and land-based village concepts that could unfold in new ways, including through prefabricated homes.

 How Do I Join?

-Greek Village Cohousing is not something you simply buy into.
-It is something you grow into — step by step, relationship by relationship, before move-in.
+Greek Village Cohousing is not real estate you simply buy into.
+It is a community you grow into — step by step, relationship by relationship, before move-in.
+It is a village you help shape with your future neighbors and trusted professional partners.
+This co-creation process builds bonds among neighbors and a true sense of belonging.